 Rise of Indian coach

 The 2021 season was also productive for Indian coaches.
-Khalid Jamil became the first Indian to be the head coach of North East United FC, the first by any ISL team, this appointment is very encouraging situation for Indian coaches.
-FC Goa were forced to appoint Derrick Pereira as head coach after Juan Ferrando’s surprise, overnight move from the club.
+Khalid Jamil became the first Indian to be the head coach of North East United FC, the first by any ISL team, this appointment is a very encouraging situation for Indian coaches.
+FC Goa was forced to appoint Derrick Pereira as head coach after Juan Ferrando’s surprise, overnight move from the club.
 Derrick’s appointment will certainly boost the confidence of Indian coaches.
-The third Indian to get the ISL team’s charge is former Indian Captain Renedy Singh, he is appointed as an interim Head Coach, SC East Bengal.
+The third Indian to get the ISL team’s charge is former Indian Captain Renedy Singh, he is appointed as an interim Head Coach, at SC East Bengal.

 It will be unfair if we don’t highlight the achievements of the Manipur women’s football.
-In 2021, Manipur women won the senior national title once again, which is a reflection on the patronage football gets in the state.
+In 2021, Manipur women won the senior national title once again, which is a reflection of the patronage football gets in the state.
 Manipur achieved another milestone as the legend Bembem Devi became the recipient of the Padma Shri award.

 Manisha’s goal will stay in the memory

 The national team’s exposure tour of Brazil in November proved very useful.
-Versatile Punjab player Manisha Kalyan scoring against hosts Brazil in a four-nation invitational tournament in Manaus was an astonishing feat, even though India lost.
+Versatile Punjab player Manisha Kalyan’s scoring against hosts Brazil in a four-nation invitational tournament in Manaus was an astonishing feat, even though India lost.
 This performance will inspire the women players.